trentlarson/distrinet/app/features/genealogy/README.md

 - Add a property "otherLocations" inside "persons[].links" any time you want to link an existing person to the same person in another data set.
 It should be a URI.
-- For IDs within the same resource: use fragments (eg. #ABCD-EFG) Using fragments since that's [used by GedcomX as well](https://github.com/FamilySearch/gedcomx/blob/master/specifications/json-format-specification.md#fragment-ids).
+- For IDs within the same resource: use fragments (eg. #ABCD-EFG) Using fragments since that's [used by GEDCOM X as well](https://github.com/FamilySearch/gedcomx/blob/master/specifications/json-format-specification.md#fragment-ids).

 ## Development